 - Exclusive ‘live viewing party’ invites for all presentations

 - A one week pass to the virtual poster presentation and exhibit hall

-- Exclusive access to the virtual networking reception with break out rooms and small group access to Festival Presenters
+- Exclusive access to a virtual networking reception with break out rooms and small group access to Festival Presenters

-- Continuing education hours certificate for GBCI, OAA, OALA, OPPI & PEO, and AIA.
+- Continuing education hours certificate (up to 7 hours) for GBCI, OAA, OALA, OPPI, IDC, PEO, and *new in 2020* AIA.

 Naturally Inspiring: Biomimicry in Buildings & Materials